SuperOfficeDocs/superoffice-docs/docs/database/tables/productfamily.md

 ---
-uid: productfamily
+uid: table-productfamily
 title: productfamily table
 description: List for the ProductFamily field of the Product table (Quote Management) so.generated: true
 keywords:
   - "database"
-  - "productfamily"
+  - "ProductFamily"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# ProductFamily Table (411)
+# productfamily Table (411)

-ProductFamily MDO list item table.
+productfamily MDO list item table.
 List for the ProductFamily field of the Product table (Quote Management)

 ## Fields